-2.1.3 Section 6 - General recommendations - that went out to consultation
+1.1.3 Section 5 - General recommendations

-- △ The Committee recommends implementing an ongoing review process to maintain the alignment of the MBS with contemporary clinical practice, and reviewing significant recommendations post-implementation to ensure the intended outcomes are achieved. - △ The Committee recommends developing a structured request form for cardiac investigations, outlining the minimum information that needs to be provided.
-This will ensure that requestors consider all relevant information before requesting investigations, and that providers have the information needed to verify that the requirements of the descriptors are met, and that the most appropriate modality is being used, before performing a service (in line with MBS requirements).
+- △ The committee recommends implementing an ongoing review process to maintain the alignment of the MBS with contemporary clinical practice, and reviewing significant recommendations post-implementation to ensure the intended outcomes are achieved. - △ The Committee recommends developing a structured request form for cardiac investigations, outlining the minimum information that needs to be provided.
+This will ensure that requestors consider all relevant information before requesting investigations, and that providers have the information needed to verify that the requirements of the descriptors are met, and that the most appropriate modality is being used, before performing a service (in line with MBS requirements). - △ The Committee recommends creating two new items for Heart Team consultations in order to increase the likelihood that patients receive the most appropriate treatment for their condition, particularly patients with stable multi-vessel CAD.
+These conferences will include a non-interventionalist, an interventional cardiologist and a cardiac surgeon (at a minimum) where cardiac intervention is considered, and will be required prior to revascularisation in certain circumstances. - △ The Committee recommends that documentation should be required, generally in the report, for how indication requirements were met for all investigations and procedures with specified indications.